What are some compelling reasons you should STOP using watermarks?

 It’s tough to take, but your illegible watermark doesn’t entice anyone to hire you as a photographer, especially if they can’t read it or figure out what the logo says.

 If someone wants to credit you, they will do it in the caption or post.
 Best case scenario, they will do this with a link directly to your website.
 If you do use a watermark make sure it is easily legible at very small sizes.
 If it isn’t legible, it only diminishes your work.

 5. A Watermark Can Ruin the Composition of Your Photo

 You’ve spent thousands of dollars on gear and years of your life to get that perfect shot with a composition that draws you into the image.
 Why would you put a distracting watermark across your photo?

 The temptation is to make it smaller, but the majority of watermarks look ugly at a tiny size.
 The only thing that should be added to the image is your signature on the white border around the image when you print it out and sign it personally as a limited edition print.
 This is the classiest way to add to a perfect image, and in many cases can actually add value.

 6. A Watermark is Not a Signature

 Many artists sign their work.
 Painters sign their paintings, and photographers sign prints.
 Of course, this is not the same as a watermark.

-The point of the signature is to assure the authenticity of the painting or print.
+The point of the signature is to ensure the authenticity of the painting or print.
 A signature is never very prominent on a painting, and prints are signed around the edge in the margin.
 This is to not detract from the piece itself.
 Placing a watermark on the photo draws attention away from the photo itself, and keeps the viewer from enjoying it as it was meant to be experienced.